-The Database image is malformed error appears to be among the most common errors for SQLite users.
+This error appears to be among the most common errors.

-The error occurrence means that the repository database was corrupted and a cause is not obvious.
+The error occurrence means that the repository database cannot be read and the cause is not obvious.
 It may happen due to several reasons:

 - Increased use of SQLite database that results in the significant growth of data

 - Hardware failure or flash memory failure